bsd/bsd-custom-donate-jekyll/_posts/2013-10-24-shatterproof.md

 id-prefix: cd_ #id used in order to reduce collision with other elements on a page
 include-styles-inline: true #if true, will include the css link blocks above the form
-include-login-inline: true #if true, will include the login section above the form
+include-login-inline: false #if true, will include the login section above the form
 top-node-is-outer: true #attach key handlers to outer element on bsdcd-outer-container instead of to the body element
 extra-classes-on-outer-container: #just a string of extra classes to add, just in case you need to